-Ocasio-Cortez Lashes Out After Puerto Death Toll Controversy
+Ocasio-Cortez Lashes Out After Puerto Rico Death Toll Controversy

 The candidate made big news during the New York primary elections in June, when she defeated incumbent Joe Crowley to become the 2018 Democratic nominee for the general election in November.
 Ocasio-Cortez ran on a platform of democratic socialism, and was not expected to defeat Crowley.
 Prior to becoming a candidate, she had minor political experience working for the Bernie Sanders campaign in 2016.
 She waited tables for a living.

 Since the primary election, her life has been a whirlwind, with the highs and lows that one might expect for a person entering politics so suddenly.
 Notably, she came under fire from established politicians for mentioning the “occupation of Palestine” in a discussion about Israel with CNN host Margaret Hoover.
-She has seen some resistance within her own Democratic party, as well, because she has expressed interest in creating a socialist democratic sub-caucus within the party.
-However, for those on the progressive side of the Democratic party, she has lit a fire, and is in high demand on the campaign circuit.
+She has seen some resistance within her own Democratic Party as well, because she has expressed interest in creating a socialist democratic sub-caucus within the party.
+However, for those on the progressive side of the Democratic Party, she has lit a fire, and is in high demand on the campaign circuit.
 Her response to President Trump is only likely to fan that flame.

 According to The Hill, White House spokesman Hogan Gidley said Thursday that the president was referring to criticism from liberals when he sent his tweet.
 There is no mention made of Ocasio-Cortez or her tweet in the response.